Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Strongly-Convex Cost Functions

 Therefore,

 \end{proof}

-Note that the terms we get in Lemma~\ref{strong-convex-step-diam} and Lemma~\ref{strong-convex-step} are very similar to the ones obtained in~\cite[Section 4.2]{bottou2018optimization} for the strongly-convex case using mini-batches of size $N$.
-However, we bound the difference between the learning parameters, while they bound the difference between the function values at the learning parameters.
-The next lemma is adapted from \cite[Theorem~4.7]{bottou2018optimization}. \begin{lemma} If for any $t\geq 1$,
+Note that the terms we get in Lemma~\ref{strong-convex-step-diam} and Lemma~\ref{strong-convex-step} are very similar to the ones obtained in~\cite[Section 4.2]{bottou2018optimization} for the strongly-convex case using mini-batches of size $\thresh$.
+However, we bound the difference between the learning parameters themselves, while they bound the difference between the function values at the learning parameters.
+The next lemma is adapted from \cite[Theorem~4.7]{bottou2018optimization} and the full proof appears in Appendix~\ref{app:add-proofs}. \begin{restatable}{lemma}{bottouoneovert} If for any $t\geq 1$,